chuckreynolds/WPFBOGP/readme.txt

 == Changelog ==
 = 2.0.2 =
 * Fixes bug that would display a PHP warning with debug mode turned on.
+* Removed code that would filter the_content() which caused problems with plugins that also used that same filter.

 = 2.0.1 =
 * Fixed bug where og:url was returning a https URL instead of http, causing Facebook Linter to fail.
 Now using the WordPress function is_ssl() instead of the $_SERVER global variable.